massline.info

 Communist Party of India (M-L) People’s War

-The CPI (ML) People's War group was formed in 1980, and merged with the MCC(I) group on Sept.
+The CPI(ML) People’s War group (also known as the PWG) was formed in 1980, and merged with the MCC(I) group on Sept.
 21, 2004 to form the Communist Party of India (Maoist).
-While it existed, the People's War Group was the largest revolutionary organization in India actively engaged in armed struggle.
+While it existed, the People’s War Group was the largest revolutionary organization in India actively engaged in armed struggle.
 It was centered in Andhra Pradesh state, but also had smaller operations in many other states.
 It was a member of CCOMPOSA [the Coordinating Committee of Maoist Parties and Organizations of South Asia].

 The PWG went through a long history of ups and downs, and was clearly on the upswing again in the several years before its merger with MCC(I).

-The CPI (ML) (PW) has strongholds in broad rural areas in the states of Andhra [Pradesh], Maharashtra and Orisa, as well as Bengal, Bihar and elsewhere.
+The CPI (ML) (PW) has strongholds in broad rural areas in the states of Andhra [Pradesh], Maharashtra and Orissa, as well as Bengal, Bihar and elsewhere.

 Excerpts from a recent Hindustan Times article (May 9, 2002):